Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Global existence on Kerr spacetimes

 \subsection{Local well-posedness in Lorenz gauge}

 We now formulate local well-posedness for the Lorenz-reduced system on Kerr.
-The statement is completely standard for semilinear wave systems on a fixed globally hyperbolic background; we include it to make the continuation argument explicit.
+The next statement records the local Sobolev theory for the Lorenz-reduced semilinear wave system on the fixed globally hyperbolic Kerr exterior.

 \begin{proposition}[Local well-posedness in Lorenz gauge on Kerr] Fix $k\ge 6$ and an initial slice $\Sigma_{\tau_0}$.
 Let the initial data \eqref{eq:kerr-data} be Lorenz-compatible in the sense of \eqref{eq:lorenz-constraints-kerr}, and assume that